On the Hardness of Approximating Distributions with Tractable Probabilistic Models: Introduction

 \section{Introduction}

-Generative models have shown remarkable success in capturing complex distributions~\citep{goodfellow2014generativeadversarialnetworks,kingma2013auto,papamakarios2021normalizing,ho2020denoisingdiffusionprobabilisticmodels,vaswani2023attentionneed}; yet, despite their expressivity, they often do not support efficient computation of fundamental probabilistic queries, which are critical for inference in domains such as healthcare \citep{conditionalsHealth}, neuro-symbolic AI \citep{skryagin2023scalableneuralprobabilisticanswerset}, algorithmic fairness~\citep{ChoiAAAI21}, and environmental science \citep{env}.
-Probabilistic circuits address this by balancing expressivity and tractable inference.
-Naturally, there have been many works characterizing the expressive efficiency of different circuit classes~\citep{darwiche2002knowledge,bova2016knowledge,choi2020probabilistic,yin2024on,zhang2020relationship,de2021compilation}.
-However, how structural constraints affect the ability to \textit{approximate} distributions remains underexplored.
+The expressive power of probabilistic and generative models has increased rapidly in recent years: from Bayesian networks \citep{darwiche2008bayesian}, GANs \citep{goodfellow2014generativeadversarialnetworks}, VAEs \citep{kingma2022auto}, and normalizing flows \citep{papamakarios2021normalizing}, to diffusion models \citep{ho2020denoisingdiffusionprobabilisticmodels} and transformers \citep{vaswani2023attentionneed} have demonstrated remarkable success in capturing complex distributions.
+Yet, despite their expressivity, many of these models do not support efficient computation of fundamental probabilistic queries, such as marginals and conditionals, which are critical for inference in domains such as healthcare \citep{conditionalsHealth}, neuro-symbolic AI \citep{skryagin2023scalableneuralprobabilisticanswerset}, environmental science \citep{env}, and algorithmic fairness~\citep{ChoiAAAI21}.

+Tractable probabilistic models---such as probabilistic circuits \citep{choi2020probabilistic}, probabilistic generating circuits \citep{zhang2021probabilistic}, determinantal point processes \citep{borodin2009determinantal}, and more---address the need for probabilistic queries by balancing expressivity and tractable inference, achieved through enforcing constraints on the models.
+To more compactly describe the constraints enforced, we focus on probabilistic circuits, which also have extensive literature on the conditions of tractability~\citep{choi2020probabilistic}.
+While these structural constraints enable efficient inference, they introduce a tradeoff by potentially affecting the models' ability to compactly represent distributions (i.e., their expressive power).
+Naturally, there have been many works characterizing the expressive efficiency of different circuit classes~\citep{darwiche2002knowledge,bova2016knowledge,choi2020probabilistic,yin2024on,zhang2020relationship,de2021compilation}---i.e., their ability to compactly and \textit{exactly} represent certain classes of functions or distributions.
+However, the approximate case---how structural constraints affect the ability to \textit{approximately represent} distributions, remains comparatively underexplored.
+This motivates a shift in focus from exact to approximate modeling: representing a distribution approximately within a small distance under some metric.